SciML/ModelingToolkit.jl/docs/src/basics/ContextualVariables.md

 @variables x y(x)
 ```

-This is used for the "normal" variable of a given system, like the states of a
+This is used for the “normal” variable of a given system, like the states of a
 differential equation or objective function.
-All of the macros below support
+All the macros below support
 the same syntax as `@variables`.

 ## Parameters